 Section 8 of the DBC Act implies in all contracts for domestic building work the following warranties:

-- the builder A document that sets out what a person wants to happen to their money and other property after they die. carry out the work in a proper and workmanlike manner and in accordance with the plans and specifications set out in the contract;
+- the builder will carry out the work in a proper and workmanlike manner and in accordance with the plans and specifications set out in the contract;

 - the materials to be supplied by the builder will be good and suitable for the purpose for which they are used and, unless otherwise stated, those materials will be new;